 With most supermarkets you can choose delivery for a small fee or collection, meaning you don’t have to spend an hour traipsing around the supermarket, and you can avoid picking up extras you don’t really need.
 Save your shopping list online to save time and money every month.

 20. Stop smoking

-A clear way to save money, and improve your health in 2020 is to stop smoking.
-If you’ve been tempted in January to start a new healthy lifestyle, then quitting smoking can factor into your new routine and ultimately, save you a lot of money over the course of the year.
+A clear way to save money, and improve your health is to stop smoking.
+You don't have to wait for a new year to think it's time for a "new you".
+If you’ve been tempted to start a new healthy lifestyle, then quitting smoking can factor into your new routine and ultimately, save you a lot of money over the course of the year.

 But how do you save the money you would usually spend on cigarettes?
 The easiest option is by getting a savings jar and putting the cash you would usually save for cigarettes straight in every day or every week.
 If you would usually pay on card, set up a weekly balance transfer for the amount and put it into a savings account.